-The pet industry is booming in the United States and pet owners are expected to spend nearly 110 billion dollars in 2021.
+The pet industry is booming in the United States and pet owners are spending more than ever.
 This translates into an amazing opportunity for veterinary practitioners looking to scale up their existing practice.
 Upscaling the customer experience with technologies like telemedicine and new digital marketing strategies is crucial for getting that influx of new clients to bond with your veterinary practice.

 If you are looking to streamline appointment bookings for your veterinary practice, it is critical that you understand the fundamentals of marketing and look into new and exciting ways to promote your practice.
 We’re delving into how marketing and technology can help you unlock your full potential and create loyal fans out of new clients.